 Further Reading: Importance of 4Rs – Refuse, Reduce, Reuse, Recycle

 Plastic is durable and readily available today.
 Upcycling plastic waste can help you take advantage of those qualities.
 The list below contains some DIY projects you can attempt at home.
-One or more of the projects will require that you watch a video demonstration for safety and proper understanding of all the steps involved.
+One or more of the projects will require that you watch a video demonstration for safety and a proper understanding of all the steps involved.

 To make a forest painting like the one in the picture needs just three steps.
 First, cut the wrap into circles of different sizes.
 The various sizes will create perspective or depth.
 Then apply paint on the wrap and press it against your picture.

 How about instead of buying a new wastebasket, you simply make a basket out of the waste the next time you need one?
-You can create colourful DIY baskets out of bottle caps or the bottles themselves.
+You can create colorful DIY baskets out of bottle caps or the bottles themselves.

 Whether you prefer indoor or outdoor gardening, plastic bottles can save you the cost of buying planters.
 There are many creative ways to use plastic bottles as DIY planters.
 You just have to find one that works for you.
 Apart from the plastic bottle, you can upcycle other types of plastic containers as planters.

 Have fun with friends and care for the environment at the same time with this fun ping pong game.
-All you need is four plastic cups, some glue and a cardboard or wooden frame.
+All you need is four plastic cups, some glue, and a cardboard or wooden frame.

-You can upcycle plastic bottles to create DIY decorations for festive seasons.
+You can upcycle plastic bottles to create DIY decorations for the festive seasons.
 A clear plastic bottle is great for this project.

 Make DIY bird feeders out of a ketchup bottle or a soda bottle.